orion-services/cooperative-editor/docs/installation.md

 </settings>
 ```

-* After building the front-end, build the back-end by running the commands (assuming Cooperative Editors's source code is at ``$HOME/cooperative-editor``):
+After building the front-end, build the back-end by running the commands (assuming Cooperative Editor's source code is at ``$HOME/cooperative-editor``):

 ``bash
 cd $HOME/cooperative-editor